 OLD POST ALERT!
 This is an older post and although you might find some useful tips, any technical or publishing information is likely to be out of date.
 Please click on Start Here on the menu bar above to find links to my most useful articles, videos and podcast.
 Thanks and happy writing! – Joanna Penn

-I read this brilliant book over my Christmas break in Europe, and wanted to share what I learnt from it in terms of character based writing.
+I read this brilliant book over my Christmas break in Europe, and wanted to share what I learned from it in terms of character-based writing.

-‘A Week In December‘ is my favourite Sebastian Faulks so far, which is saying something as he has written some fantastic books.
-You can read a great review of the book here.
+‘A Week In December' is my favourite Sebastian Faulks so far, which is saying something as he has written some fantastic books.
 Here are my lessons learned.

 - Use extreme detail.
 The book takes place over 1 week in the lives of 7 characters, each of whom are portrayed in incredible detail in terms of their appearance, what they like, where they live and how they interact with other people.
 There is also a lot of back story and internal narrative, where the characters inner lives are explored.
 This is not “show, don't tell”, but it works nonetheless.
 The description of the 16 year old druggie Finbar's bedroom is perfect (Faulks does have teens!)

 - Plot is character arc.
 Not much happens in terms of actual events in the book, but the plot is less important than the experiences of the characters, known as the character arc.
 As someone who reads a lot of thrillers where action is paramount, I loved the slow pace of the book but I was still desperate to know what happened to each person by the end.
 There is a resolution for all of them, and not what you expect (or hope for) in some cases.
 Faulks can obviously do fast-paced thrillers too as he is the author of the next Bond book.
 Luckily, “Bond doesn't have an inner life”!